steveseguin/fair-competition-platform-markets-act/README.md

 ## Section 4: Prohibition of Unfair Competitive Practices
 ### (a) General Prohibition:
 It shall be unlawful for a Controlling Entity of a Market Platform to:
-1. Compete directly with other entities within its own Market Platform, except for products or services that are strictly necessary for the basic hardware functionality of the device.
+1. Compete directly with other entities within its own Market Platform, except in the following situations:
+   - **Integral Software and Hardware for Basic Operation:** Software and hardware that are integral to the basic operation of the device, subject to the following conditions:
+     - **Limited Scope for Software:** The software must provide only basic functionalities necessary for the operation of the hardware, without advanced features that might compete with third-party apps.
+     - **Basic Hardware Inclusion:** Hardware included with the device must be essential for its immediate functionality (e.g., basic headphones with an MP3 player, a standard stock controller with a gaming console).
+This does not extend to advanced or premium versions of these hardware items that directly compete with third-party products.
+     - **No Unfair Promotion:** The controlling entity must not unfairly promote or prioritize their basic software or hardware over third-party alternatives.
+     - **Equal Access to System Resources:** Basic software should not have exclusive access to system resources or capabilities that are not equally available to third-party apps.
+   - **Absence of Feasible Alternatives:** Situations where no feasible alternative exists.
+This includes:
+     - **For Digital Platforms:** Prohibit the controlling entity’s products or services if alternatives are available from third parties, except when no feasible alternative exists.
+     - **For Physical Retail Spaces:** Prohibit store-branded products if alternatives are available, except when no feasible alternative exists.
+     - **For Hardware Devices:** Limit pre-installed software and included hardware to functionalities and items for which no feasible alternative exists and are necessary for the device’s operation.
 2. Engage in any practice that unfairly disadvantages competitors on its platform.
+This includes but is not limited to:
+   - **Exclusionary Practices:** Implementing policies or actions that exclude or limit the presence of competitor products or services when alternatives to the controlling entity’s offerings exist.
+   - **Manipulation of Platform Features:** Unfairly leveraging platform features or resources to benefit the controlling entity’s products or services at the expense of competitors.

 ### (b) Specific Prohibitions and Clarifications:
 Without limiting the generality of subsection (a):